cybcon/docker.mqtt2elasticsearch/README.md

 | `mqtt.protocol_version`    | Integer | The MQTT protocol version.
 Can be 3 (for MQTTv311) or 5 (for MQTTv5).                                            |

-##  Elasticsearch index configuration file
+##  Elasticsearch/Opensearch index configuration file

-The path and filename to the Elasticsearch index configuration file can be set via environment variable `ELASTICSEARCH_MAPPING_FILE`.
+The path and filename to the Elasticsearch/Opensearch index configuration file can be set via environment variable `ELASTICSEARCH_MAPPING_FILE`.
 By default, the script will use `/app/etc/mqtt2elasticsearch-mappings.json`.

-Inside this file we need to configure the MQTT topic and the associated Elasticsearch index with it's configuration.
+Inside this file we need to configure the MQTT topic and the associated Elasticsearch/Opensearch index with it's configuration.

 ### Example

 This is  minimal example.
 The JSON file contains the MQTT topic as **key**.
-Every topic contains the associated Elasticsearch index and an optional index configuration.
+Every topic contains the associated Elasticsearch/Opensearch index and an optional index configuration.
 You can use placeholder inside the index name.
 Following will be translated on the fly:
 - `{Y}`: the 4-digit year
 - `{m}`: the 2-digit month